iamdevopstrainer/onlineshop/README.md

 # phpmysql-app
-An Ecoomm app built on PHP &amp; MySQL
+An E-Comm app built on PHP &amp; MySQL